uncharted-distil/distil-help/src/pages/topics/data-augmentation/select-target.md

    {% include image.html file="data-augmentation/select-target/target-feature-samples.png" alt="Sample of values for selected target (event type)" %}

    {% include note.html content="You can change the target at any time by returning to the Select Target view.
-Click <strong>Select Target</strong> in the navigation bar to go back." %}
+Click <strong>New Model: Select Target</strong> in the navigation bar to go back." %}

 The target you select determines the type of results the model will generate.